0 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 • Impingement Syndrome: Poor scapular positioning can cause shoulder impingement, leading to pain and limited mobility.

-• Overuse Injuries: Repeated stress on the scapular stabilisers without proper recovery can lead to fatigue and dysfunction.
+• Overuse Injuries: Repeated Stress on the scapular stabilisers without proper recovery can lead to Fatigue and dysfunction.

 • Weak Stabilisers: Neglecting scapular-focused exercises increases the risk of instability and injury during upper body workouts.